Help students achieve their dreams

 We also encourage you to contact us directly.

-And be sure to check out an editorial in The Hill by Cornell SCE's Glenn Altschuler and Jim Schechter about “How to make college accessible to students from rural communities.”
+And be sure to check out an editorial in The Hill by Cornell SCE's former Dean Glenn Altschuler and Jim Schechter about “How to make college accessible to students from rural communities.”

 An opportunity for students of all backgrounds

-Started more than 50 years ago, Summer College is one of the nation's longest running programs of its kind.
+Started more than 50 years ago, the Cornell University Precollege Summer Program is one of the nation's longest running programs of its kind.
 Each summer, more than 1,500 motivated high school students from around the world come to Cornell for three- and six-week programs.
 Students:

 - Take regular college classes with leading Cornell faculty.